Mariano Rumor: Early life and career

 Mariano Rumor was born in Vicenza, Veneto, on 16 June 1915.
-His father, Giuseppe Rumor, was the owner of a printing studio and promoter of a local magazine, "The Catholic Worker" founded by Rumor's grandfather.
+His father, Giuseppe Rumor, was the owner of a printing studio and promoter of a local magazine, The Catholic Worker, founded by Rumor's grandfather.
 His mother, Tina Nardi, came from a liberal family.
 He attended the classical lyceum Antonio Pigafetta in Vicenza, then he earned a degree from the University of Padua in literature in 1939.

 After his graduation, Rumor became a teacher at an Italian lyceum until his mobilization as a lieutenant in the Italian Army during the Second World War.
 Subsequent to the Armistice of Cassibile in 1943 between Italy and the Allied powers, Rumor joined the Italian resistance movement.
 After the end of the war, he was among the founders of the Christian Associations of Italian Workers (ACLI), the widespread lay Catholic associations, and joined the Christian Democracy (DC) party, of which he became one of the main leaders in Veneto, very close to Prime Minister Alcide De Gasperi.
-In the 1946 election, Rumor was elected with more than 29,000 votes to the Constituent Assembly, for the constituency of Verona–Padova–Vicenza–Rovigo.
+In the 1946 Italian general election, Rumor was elected with more than 29,000 votes to the Constituent Assembly, for the constituency of Verona–Padova–Vicenza–Rovigo.

 He became a member of the new-born Chamber of Deputies in 1948.
-The 1948 elections were heavily influenced by the Cold War confrontation between the Soviet Union and the United States, and are now best known for the covert political warfare waged by the US State Department and Central Intelligence Agency on behalf of the DC.
-The elections were eventually won with a comfortable margin by De Gasperi's DC that defeated the left-wing coalition of the Popular Democratic Front, that comprised the Italian Communist Party (PCI) and the Italian Socialist Party (PSI).
-As a deputy he became very close to Giuseppe Dossetti, becoming a member of his Christian leftist wing.
+The 1948 Italian general election was heavily influenced by the Cold War confrontation between the Soviet Union and the United States, and is best known for the covert political warfare waged by the US State Department and Central Intelligence Agency on behalf of the DC.
+The elections were eventually won with a comfortable margin by De Gasperi's DC that defeated the left-wing coalition of the Popular Democratic Front, which comprised the Italian Communist Party (PCI) and the Italian Socialist Party (PSI).
+As a deputy, he became very close to Giuseppe Dossetti, becoming a member of his Christian leftist wing.